-A skier and a snowboarder face off for fun on the slopes.
+Two skiers and a snowboarder get ready for fun on the slopes—to each his own.

 Alas, snowboarders don’t actually know what they’re missing: the joy of carving big honking S turns on Deer Valley Resort’s corduroy cruisers, or ping-ponging Alta’s mogul-laced powder bowls, or challenging one of Mad River Glen’s sinewy, muscle-bound trails.
 Why?
 Because these classic alpine ski areas don’t allow one-plankers.

 When I ski on these slopes, I’m free from the stress of sharing with shredders, free from that scrapey-slidey sound that makes my hackles rise when a boarder bears down on me.
 I don’t fret about having to pass boarders on their blind side or crowning a rise on a crowded trail and discovering a hidden boarder sitting obliviously in a trough.
 Nor am I reduced to breakdancing through those awkward cliff-backed moguls that boarders create.

 For safety on the slopes, skis are the more enlightened choice.
 They trump snowboards when you’re moving across flats and cat tracks: Skiers can skate and pole; snowboarders pray their skiing friends will lend them a pole or tow them.
 And, of course, skis are just plain better for approaching a chairlift, where boarders have to affect a Quasimodo-style shuffle.

 Skiing’s two planks also provide better balance and more stability than snowboarding’s one.
 Independent leg action makes it easier to finesse terrain and to react to and recover from the jolts and jars that foster falls.